eagle-io/docs/source/intro/overview/index.rst

 You can easily show all content by selecting the Base Node.

 .. note::
-	The Workspaces Menu will be hidden by default when displayed on small screens.
+	The Workspaces Tree will be hidden by default when displayed on small screens.
 You can see the Selected Node displayed in the Status Bar.
-Double-click or Double-tap the status bar to quickly reveal the Workspaces Menu.
-Alternatively you can use the Workspaces Menu show/hide button.
+Double-click or Double-tap the status bar to quickly reveal the Workspaces Tree.
+Alternatively you can use the Workspaces Tree show/hide button.

 *Most common types of Nodes:*